 Andrew: Mike, I could pepper you with questions for another hour on this, but we got to wrap up in the next five minutes.
 So first off, thank you for doing it.
 And you alluded to the fact that gonna be trying to help out with this problem in the e-commerce field.

-We actually have already by the time this airs, we’ve launched the e-commerce field job boards and with a focus on three things: e-commerce managers like, you know, the COO that you just hired, e-commerce marketers, people that are doing email marketing, paid traffic, things like that, and then top-notch customer service reps.
+We actually have already by the time this airs, we’ve launched the e-commerce field job board and with a focus on three things: e-commerce managers like, you know, the COO that you just hired and director of ecommerce jobs, e-commerce digital marketers, people that are doing email marketing, paid traffic, things like that, and then top-notch customer service jobs.

 So if you were looking for one of those positions, if you’re looking to become a COO or if you’re looking to hire a COO style employee or team member, a director of e-commerce, ecommercefuel.com/jobs.
 Check those out.
 We’ve got listings for those there.
 And be talking more about that in the future with hopefully get some job descriptions on the podcast, as well, on a regular basis.